nichoth/template-web-component/README.md

 2. Edit the source code in `src/index.ts`.

+3. Delete either `.github/workflows/gh-pages-docs.yml` or `.github/workflows/gh-pages.yml`, depending on whether you want to deploy an example or docs to github pages.

 ## featuring

 * compile the source to both ESM and CJS format, and put compiled files in `dist`.